tdonovic/blog/content/post/db-creation-automation.md

 This post definitely fits firmly into the second one.
 In a lot of cases, developers have access to modify AWS, to the build system, create repos.
-In our case, and maybe more broadly, there isn't an obious, automated, RBAC'ed way to create and destroy DBs, especially for ephemeral environments.
+In our case, and maybe more broadly, there isn't an obvious, automated, RBAC'ed way to create and destroy DBs, especially for ephemeral environments.